 The permitted use of electronic resources varies according to the terms of the license agreement MRU Library has with each particular vendor.
 The license agreement determines who can use the electronic resource, and what we can do with the material.

 It is important to carefully review the permitted uses for your chosen material (journal article, e-book, etc.) before creating print handouts, course packs, or Blackboard sites.
-Remember, the license agreement is a type of contract, and failure to comply with the terms of the license agreements may result in legal action.
-Please also remember that failure to comply with the terms of the license agreement can result in the loss of access to that resource for hte entire MRU community.
+For more information on determining license agreements, go to Using MRU Library's Electronic Materials.
+Please also remember that failure to comply with the terms of the license agreement can result in the loss of access to that resource for the entire MRU community

 Yes!
 In general, the safest and easiest way to share journal articles, book chapters and other online content with your students is to provide them with a link to a library resource.
 That way, students can download, read, and make a copy of the item for their own personal use, which does not infringe copyright.